JasonHershey/Powershell/Readme.md

-This folder contains various powershell scripts I've created for personal use.
+This folder contains various powershell scripts I've created for personal use or small client projects.
 Enjoy

 ### ParseFile Powershell Script
 Parses a text file containing WA State Real Estate Course info and creates a list of schools and courses.